Kingsbrook, Bedford: History

 There is evidence of a late Neolithic or early Bronze Age settlement and ritual site, located next to the Bunyan Centre in Kingsbrook.
 Excavations in 1995 uncovered three skeletons and a complete Beaker pot.

-There was some settlement in the northern part of Kingsbrook (by the river) in the 19th Century.
-However the area was not properly developed until the 20th Century, with the construction of the Silver Jubilee neighbourhood in the 1930s, which was named after the Silver Jubilee of King George V in 1935.
+There was some settlement in the northern part of Kingsbrook (by the river) in the 19th century.
+However the area was not properly developed until the 20th century, with the construction of the Silver Jubilee neighbourhood in the 1930s, which was named after the Silver Jubilee of King George V in 1935.
 The final part of southern Kingsbrook was settled by the 1970s, and named Fenlake.

 Governance

 Kingsbrook is an unparished area of Bedford, with all community services under the direct control of Bedford Borough Council.
 Kingsbrook elects two councillors to Bedford Borough Council, currently, after the 2015 election, one is Labour and the other Liberal Democrat.

 Economy

-There are many local shops and services located on London Road, including a supermarket, petrol station, post office, bakery and a Mecca Bingo hall.
+There are many local shops and services located on London Road, including a supermarket, petrol station, post office and a bakery.
 There is a large Tesco superstore sited on Cardington Road, as well as the Barns Hotel.

 There are two large business parks in Kingsbrook.
 The first is the Cambridge Road Industrial Estate which houses many companies including Fujifilm.
 The second is Priory Business Park on Cardington Road, which houses many other firms including the head offices of Autoglass and the National Hairdressers' Federation.